Updated February, 2020

 Demand factors - Seasonal price variations may also be influenced by changes in consumer demand for particular fresh and processed cuts of pork and by seasonal tendencies of pork processors to either place pork into cold storage or to reduce inventories.
 Demand for hams, for example, tends to be strong prior to the Christmas and Easter holidays and is usually weaker in the summer months.
 However, demand for fresh pork cuts is typically stronger in the fall and winter months.
 There is often net movement of pork into cold storage during the fall and late winter when supplies are seasonally large and prices are more likely to be under pressure.
 Net out-movement from storage is more likely in the late spring and summer as prices trend up seasonally.

-Prices for cull sows sold for slaughter show a different seasonal pattern than barrows and gilts, as shown in Figure 2.
+Prices for cull sows sold for slaughter show a somewhat different seasonal pattern than barrows and gilts, as shown in Figure 2.
 Prices trended upward in the summer, then declined in the fall.
-Prices were above average for the year from May through October.
-They were below the annual average during the remaining months.
-Higher prices were later in the summer than barrows and gilts and lowest prices were in January.
+Prices were above average for the year from April through August and again in November.
+They were at or below the annual average during the remaining months.
+Highest prices were later in the summer (specifically August), and lowest prices were in January.

 These seasonal price tendencies are influenced in part by changes in the volume of sows slaughtered in different time periods, as well as by seasonal differences in total slaughter and production of pork.
 The actual price differential between barrows and gilts and sows is normally narrower during the fall and wider in the summer when barrow and gilt prices increase.

 Prices of 40 pound feeder pigs show fairly strong seasonal variation (Figure 3).
-Only nine years of price data was available for pigs.
-On average during the period, prices were above average January to May and again in December.
-Prices declined seasonally from March through August.
-Prices were below the annual average in the summer and early fall.
+On average during the 2010-2019 period, prices were above average January through May and again in December.
+Prices declined seasonally from April through September.
+Prices were below the annual average in the summer and fall.
 Stronger prices in the spring reflect expectations that there will be seasonal summer strength in slaughter hog prices for feeder pig finishers.
 By contrast, relatively low feeder pig prices during the summer result from expectations of seasonally low slaughter hog prices during the fall.
-The wide variability in feeder pig prices, 40 percentage point swing from March to August, is due to feeder pig demand being driven by expected profits which are influenced by corn prices and expected hog prices and are susceptible to wider fluctuations than the finished hog market.
+The wide variability in feeder pig prices – almost a 60 percentage point swing from March to September – is due to feeder pig demand being driven by expected profits, which are influenced by corn prices and expected hog prices and are susceptible to wider fluctuations than the finished hog market.

 Prices of weaned pigs, approximately 10-12 pounds, also exhibit a strong seasonal pattern (Figure 4), but with the high coming earlier in the year.
-Only nine years of price data was available for pigs.
-On average during the period, prices were above average January to March and again in December.
+On average during the period, prices were above average January through April and again November through December.
 Prices declined seasonally from February through August.
 Prices were below the annual average in the summer and early fall.
-Stronger prices in the spring reflect expectations that there will be seasonal summer strength in slaughter hog prices for pig finishers.
+Stronger prices in the early spring reflect expectations that there will be seasonal summer strength in slaughter hog prices for pig finishers.
 By contrast, relatively low weaned pig prices during the summer result from expectations of seasonally low slaughter hog prices during the fall.
-The price variability is not as wide as that of 40 pound pig, less than 20 percentage points from seasonal high to low.
+The price variability is not as wide as that of 40 pound pigs, being less than 50 percentage points from seasonal high to low.

 Seasonal price changes can result from changes in the supply of hogs and pork, changes in the demand from consumers for pork products, or some combination of these factors.
 Seasonal variations in sow farrowings and hog slaughter are less pronounced now than they were in earlier years.
 With more of the production from larger commercial operations, sow farrowings are more evenly distributed throughout the year, but the fourth quarter remains the largest period of hog slaughter.
 In spite of changes in facilities and production practices, there is still enough month-to-month variation in production to bring significant seasonal changes in price levels.
 Consumer demand for pork and for particular products also varies somewhat from one period of the year to another.